Barcelona is a great city to visit and there are activities for almost everyone.

 You have not really visited Barcelona if you haven’t been to Las Ramblas.

-At the beginning, near Catalunya’s metro station, you will find the Canaletes Fountain.
+In the beginning, near Catalunya’s metro station, you will find the Canaletes Fountain.
 Although small and rather mundane, it is very important for two reasons.
 One, FC Barcelona fans celebrate Barça’s victories there.
 And second and most important, the legend says that if you drink from its waters, you will fall in love with Barcelona.

 And I’m sure you will.
 To be a little more quirky, once you get to the bottom of Las Ramblas, you can take the lift inside the Christopher Columbus monument and then plan a visit to the wax museum, Museu de la Cera.
 It’s not as fancy as London’s but it’s definitely quirky.
 If you are not that into wax sculptures, you can just have a drink at the Bosc de Les Fades bar: eccentric and interesting decoration with some refreshments at the same time.